pyrddlgym-project/pyRDDLGym/docs/jax.rst

    * - Setting
      - Description
+   * - logic
+     - Type of ``core.logic.FuzzyLogic``, how non-diff. expressions are relaxed
+   * - logic_kwargs
+     - kwargs to pass to logic object constructor
+   * - complement
+     - Type of ``core.logic.Complement``, how logical complement is relaxed
+   * - complement_kwargs
+     - kwargs to pass to complement object constructor
    * - comparison
      - Type of ``core.logic.SigmoidComparison``, how comparisons are relaxed
    * - comparison_kwargs
      - kwargs to pass to comparison object constructor
-   * - complement
+   * - control
-     - Type of ``core.logic.Complement``, how logical complement is relaxed
+     - Type of ``core.logic.ControlFlow``, how comparisons are relaxed
-   * - complement_kwargs
+   * - control_kwargs
-     - kwargs to pass to complement object constructor
+     - kwargs to pass to control flow object constructor
-   * - logic
+   * - rounding
-     - Type of ``core.logic.FuzzyLogic``, how non-diff. expressions are relaxed
+     - Type of ``core.logic.Rounding``, how to round float to int values
-   * - logic_kwargs
+   * - rounding_kwargs
-     - kwargs to pass to logic object constructor
+     - kwargs to pass to rounding object constructor
    * - sampling
      - Type of ``core.logic.RandomSampling``, how to sample discrete distributions
    * - sampling_kwargs
      - kwargs to pass to sampling object constructor
-   * - rounding
-     - Type of ``core.logic.Rounding``, how to round float to int values
-   * - rounding_kwargs
-     - kwargs to pass to rounding object constructor
    * - tnorm
      - Type of ``core.logic.TNorm``, how logical expressions are relaxed
    * - tnorm_kwargs
      - kwargs to pass to tnorm object constructor (see next table for options)

-.. list-table:: ``logic_kwargs`` in ``[Model]``
-   :widths: 40 80
-   :header-rows: 1

-   * - Setting
-     - Description
-   * - debias
-     - Set of operations with exact calculation on the forward pass
-   * - eps
-     - Small parameter to control underflow
-   * - verbose
-     - Whether to print messages during compilation to the console
-   * - weight
-     - Parameter for sigmoid and softmax approximations

 .. list-table:: ``[Optimizer]``